For further information:

 On the pastoral nature of Vatican II: An evaluation,

 Raised to Heaven because Co-Redemptrix on earth.
-Thoughts on the foundation of the Catholic dogma,

 The Ecumenical Vatican Council II: A Much Needed Discussion - Book description (scheda libro) and reviews.